Zometa Concentrated Solution for infusion (calcium and bone metabolism medicines)

 Tell your doctor immediately if you become pregnant while having treatment with Zometa.
 Your doctor can discuss with you the risks of having it while you are pregnant.

-Tell your doctor and dentist immediately about any dental symptoms including pain or unusual feeling in your teeth or gums, or any dental infections.
+Tell your doctor and dentist immediately about any dental symptoms including pain, swelling or unusual feeling in your teeth or gums, or non-healing of sores or discharge or any dental infections.
 A dental condition called jaw osteonecrosis has been reported in some patients being treated with Zometa or other drugs in the same class as Zometa.

 Tell your dentist that you are being treated with Zometa.
 Your dentist may need to take special precautions.